A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

-Thus, we've come full circle to a statement of the line-element that we started with.
-Our analysis began with a proof that in this homogeneous universe, redshifts should evolve with exactly the form that they do in a flat $\Lambda$CDM universe; and in the last few pages we've aimed at describing a physical situation in which this line-element would apply, and the observed large scale structure would be isotropic.
-And indeed, in this universe, in which the spatial anisotropy in the line-element is an artifact of the motion of fundamental observers through homogeneous and isotropic expanding space \textit{and} their definition of space-time's null lines, this would be so; for as long as these fundamental observers are uniformly distributed in space that really is isotropic and homogeneous, all snapshots of constant cosmic time (and therefore the development, looking back in time with increasing radius all the way to the cosmological horizon) should appear isotropic, since these uniformly distributed observers would always be at rest relative to each other.
+Thus, we have come full circle to a statement of the line-element that we started with.
+Our analysis began with a proof that in this homogeneous universe, redshifts should evolve with exactly the form that they do in a flat $\Lambda$CDM universe; and in the last few pages we have aimed at describing a physical situation in which this line-element would apply in the proper reference frame of dynamical matter, and the observed large scale structure would be isotropic.
+And indeed, in this universe, in which the spatial anisotropy in the line-element is an artifact of the motion of fundamental observers through homogeneous and isotropic expanding space \textit{and} their definition of space-time's null lines, this would be so---for as long as these fundamental observers are uniformly distributed in space that really \textit{is} isotropic and homogeneous, all snapshots of constant cosmic time (and therefore the development, looking back in time with increasing radius all the way to the cosmological horizon) should appear isotropic, since these uniformly distributed observers would always be at rest \textit{relative to one another}.\\\\\\ Having succeeded in showing how the SdS metric can be used to describe a homogeneous universe in which the distribution of dynamical matter appears isotropic from each point, and which would be measured to expand at exactly the rate described by the flat $\Lambda$CDM scale-factor---i.e.\ with exactly the form that has been observationally constrained \cite{SNe Ia}, but which has created a number of problems because, from a basic theoretical standpoint, many aspects of the model are not what we expect---we should conclude with a brief discussion of potential implications emerging from the hypothesis that the SdS cosmology accounts for the fundamental background structure in our Universe.